-Sky Broadband goes down in Scotland with users unable to get online
+Sky Broadband went down in Scotland with users unable to get online

-Sky Broadband down: Users in Scotland unable to get online
+Sky Broadband down: Some users unable to get online

 It is currently unclear what the source of the problems is

-Sky Broadband and Talk customers in Scotland are experiencing an internet outage.
+Sky Broadband and Talk customers in Scotland experienced an internet outage.

 Users started reporting the outage on website DownDetector just before 8am UK time today.